Cecilia Johansdotter: Marriage and children

 The couple was betrothed before the death of King Erik the Saint in 1160.
 After Erik's death, Karl Sverkersson from the rival House of Sverker succeeded him, forcing Knut into exile, while his betrothed was placed in a convent for her safety.
 Their marriage took place after Knut ascended the throne in 1167, but it was temporarily dissolved when she was again compelled to enter a convent in the 1190s due to an illness (see above).

 The couple had four sons, one of whom was appointed Knut's successor with the approval of the nobles.
 However, after Knut's death in 1195, Sverker Karlsson succeeded him instead.
 In 1205, their sons rebelled against King Sverker, but three of them were killed in the Battle of Älgarås that November.
 The surviving son, Erik Knutsson, fled to Norway.
 He later returned, defeated Sverker Karlsson, and became King of Sweden in 1208.

 It has been asserted that the king and queen had a daughter, possibly named Sigrid or Karin, who is said to have either married Jarl Knut Birgersson and become the mother of Magnus Broka, or married Magnus Broka himself, with whom she had a son, Knut, a claimant to the Swedish throne who was killed in 1251.
 The existence of this daughter is based on ambiguous references in old sagas and chronicles, particularly the Norwegian Hákonar saga Hákonarsonar.
 While her existence is not firmly established, it is somewhat accepted in scholarly literature as an explanation for Knut Magnusson's hereditary claim to the throne.
 This daughter would have been born in the 1170s or 1180s.
 She is also proposed by old romanticized genealogies as mother of a duke's daughter Cecilia Knutsdotter (by necessity born near 1208 at earliest), whose parentage however is fully shrouded in mists of history.

-In fiction

-Queen Cecilia Johansdotter is used as a character in a book by author Jan Guillou in 1998, where she was used to create the fictional queen, Cecilia Blanka.